 Sunday, July 12 at 5:30 p.m.
 EDT

 Join our touring artists for a concert broadcast as they perform a varied mix of solo and chamber works, alongside brief introductions to each piece performed.
-This concert will be broadcast on YouTube and Facebook Live and will be available for on-demand viewing until August 11.
+View the broadcast on Facebook Live with commentary from the performers in a live chat or view below.
+The concert will remain on YouTube for on-demand viewing until August 11.